HappybearGaming/QuickHeal/README.md

 `/qh hot`: Classic Holy Shock function - dependant from quickheal rules (general threshold, priority, blacklist...) - Cancels autoattack <Br>

-`/run qhHShock(85)`: Specific Holy shock function - independant from quickheal rules - Number is the min % healing threshold to trigger (DEFAULT is set to 85%) - Doesn't cancel autoattack <Br>
+`/run qhHShock(85)`: Specific Holy shock function - independant from quickheal rules (only use MAX rank on the lowest target around) - Number is the min % healing threshold to trigger (DEFAULT is set to 85%) - Doesn't cancel autoattack <Br>

 `/run qhHStrike(93,3)`: Specific Holy Strike function - 1st number is the min %healing threshold to trigger - the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets) <Br>